TechGirl-254/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display name of the current working directory
+Printing working directory on emacs